pypy/pypy/pypy/doc/objspace.rst

 if-statements (or rather, to be pedantic, to implement the conditional-branching bytecodes into which if-statements get compiled).

-We have many working object spaces which can be plugged into the bytecode interpreter:
+We have some working object spaces which can be plugged into the bytecode interpreter:

 - The *Standard Object Space* is a complete implementation